 The following information is taken substantially from the Clinical Trials page of the Australian Leukaemia Foundation’s website.
+Further detail is available at that page.

 What is a clinical trial?